-In the sixth episode of the Parkinson’s Life podcast, we bring together rapper Walter J Archey III and artist Amy Mallett to discuss the impact creativity can have on the condition – and why sometimes getting out of your comfort zone allows you to “leave your Parkinson’s at the door”
+In the sixth episode of Parkinson’s Life podcast, we bring together rapper Walter J Archey III and artist Amy Mallett to discuss the impact creativity can have on the condition – and why sometimes getting out of your comfort zone allows you to “leave your Parkinson’s at the door”

 “When I am doing something that I enjoy, like music, my brain is trying to produce dopamine and it’s not there so I start shaking.
 So if you see me shaking, it means I’m having a good time.”

-In his typical relaxed and jovial fashion, US rapper and filmmaker Walter J Archey III makes light of the Parkinson’s symptoms he’s lived with since diagnosis in 2015.
+In his typical relaxed and jovial fashion, US rapper and filmmaker Walter J Archey III makes light of Parkinson’s symptoms he’s lived with since diagnosis in 2015.

 He explains: “I went to the doctor cos I had a cold or something and the doctor was like ‘hey why you walking like that’…The rest is history.”

-Walter shares his experiences on episode six of the Parkinson’s Life podcast, where guests discuss the often complex relationship between Parkinson’s and creativity.
+Walter shares his experiences on episode six of Parkinson’s Life podcast, where guests discuss the often complex relationship between Parkinson’s and creativity.

 Walter doesn’t allow his Parkinson’s to affect his creativity.
 In fact, somewhat defiantly, he uses it as a source of inspiration for his music.
 Earlier this year, he released rap single ‘Light Blue Room’ where he opens up about the difficulties he and millions of others face.